midlantica/LovelyBunchOfCoconuts/content/quotes/Teaching-Latin-and-Greek-Joseph-Sobran.md

 ---
-title: "Teaching Latin and Greek in high school"
+title: 'Teaching Latin and Greek in high school'
 ---

 ## "In 100 years we have gone from teaching Latin and Greek in high school to teaching Remedial English in college."